 First popularized hundreds of years ago, clay tiles are one of the most traditional types of roofing materials around.

-We see a lot of clay tile roofs in St Augustine, Florida roofing market for a lot of great reasons.
+We see a lot of clay tile in the St Augustine roofing market for a lot of great reasons.
 Clay tiles can last well over fifty years when properly taken care of.
 They never rot, and they’re highly resistant to damage from bugs and insects.
 Clay tile roofs aren’t susceptible to damage from salt spray, too, which means they’re resilient tiles for homes right up against the ocean.

 Oh, by the way, they’re highly fire resistant!